Port of Hastings Development Authority: Day to day management of port and channels

-The Port of Hastings Authority administers a Port Management Agreement (Port of Hastings) for the port.
+The Port of Hastings Corporation administers a Port Management Agreement (Port of Hastings) for the port.
 The agreement provides that day-to-day operation of the port is contracted out by the authority to Patrick Ports Hastings, a division of Asciano Ltd. Patrick provides management services for the Port of Hastings, including Long Island Point, Crib Point and Stony Point jetties and approaches.
 Patrick is required under the terms of the agreement to maintain the condition of the property and infrastructure within the port.
 The operation of the channels in Western Port is also the responsibility of Patrick Ports Hastings.
 Another Victorian transport agency, the Victorian Reguional Channels Authority, oversees the channel licences for the port.